polymec/polymec-dev/docs/style_guide.rst

 There is no formal limit to the length of a Polymec function implementation.
 If breaking up a function into separate functions is practical, feel free to do so.
-However, creating lots of ancillary structure just to break up a long function is counterproductive.
+However, creating lots of ancillary structure just to break up a long function can be counterproductive.
 Use your judgement.

-The function indeed may be poorly designed if it is difficult to break up.
-On the other hand, if the function is performing a complicated task with lots of tightly coupled steps, attempting to break it up may further obfuscate its task.
+A function may be poorly designed if it is difficult to break up.
+On the other hand, if the function performs a complicated task with lots of tightly-coupled steps, attempting to break it up may make it even more confusing.

-At the end of the day, arguments about the optimal length of a function are based in aesthetics and often exert strange and unnatural pressures on code development, encouraging people to write code with few comments, lots of side effects, and/or excessive numbers of tightly-coupled "sub-functions."
+At the end of the day, arguments about the optimal length of a function are aesthetic.
+These arguments often exert strange and unnatural pressures on code development.
+At worst, they encourage people to write code with few comments, lots of side effects, and/or excessive numbers of tightly-coupled "sub-functions."
+Your mileage may vary.

 Memory Management
 =================